 About Tekcess and Michael Chase

 My career started as an engineer developing equipment for the semiconductor industry.
-However, early on, I discovered that my real passion was figuring out how to help my employers grow and compete.
+However, I quickly discovered that my passion was figuring out how to help my employers grow and compete.
 I got a real charge out of everything from identifying a juicy market opportunity to out-maneuvering competitors.
 I also loved working with customers.
 As a result, my career took an early and sharp turn towards all things strategy, product management, and marketing.
 I had found my calling.
-By the time I moved to full-time consulting, I had held the top marketing spot in three different equipment companies.
+By the time I moved to full-time consulting, I had held the top marketing spot in three equipment companies.

 In 2006, I formed Tekcess International to help capital equipment companies solve that problem.

-A Decade of Full-Court Presses
+A Decade of Full Court Presses

 I helped with acquisitions, divestitures, new product introductions, market-share grabs, turnarounds, and new market entries.
 These were exciting times for Tekcess and my consulting career.
 I even worked with one organization where we grew bookings from $0 to nearly $1B in less than a year.
-How’s that for exciting?

-Inspiration from a Voice-of-the-Customer Moment
+A Voice-of-the-Customer Moment

-Then around the middle of 2015, one of my clients gave me the idea that today forms the core of Tekcess.
-I was invited to deliver my “How to implement a Value-Based Strategy” workshop to all the product managers at a large, public equipment company.
+Then, around the middle of 2015, one of my clients gave me the idea that today forms the core of Tekcess.
+My client invited me to deliver my How to Implement a Value-Based Strategy workshop.
 At the end of the workshop, the company’s Vice President of Sales said to the group, “Nothing would have a bigger impact on our company than implementing a value-based strategy.”
 He asked for my help.
-In response, I provided a proposal for company-wide, transformational help as I had done with so many companies before,
+In response, I provided a proposal for company-wide, transformational help as I had done with so many companies before.

 I offered, “How about I coach a few of your product managers on how to apply value-based strategy to their product lines?
 I can coach as few or as many as you like.”